KuroLabs/stegcloak/README.md

 <h4 align="center">The Cloak of Invisibility for your texts</h4>

 <p align="justify">
-StegCloak is a pure JavaScript steganography module designed in functional programming style, to hide text in plain sight - with key features like encryption and top-notch text compression.
+StegCloak is a pure JavaScript steganography module designed in functional programming style, to hide strings/text inside another text - with key features like encryption and text compression.
 It can be used in social media or for any other covert communication.
 <p>

 <a href="https://standardjs.com" style="position: absolute; top: 610px; right: 20px; padding: 0 0 20px 20px;"><img src="https://cdn.rawgit.com/feross/standard/master/sticker.svg" alt="JavaScript Standard Style" width="80" align="right"></a>